-MU faculty member L. Marvin Overby, professor of political science, will accompany the students to Belgium and the Netherlands.
+MU faculty member L. Marvin Overby, professor of political science, will accompany the students to the Netherlands and France.

 Faculty-led programs enrich the study abroad experience as well as the MU campus by providing students with opportunities to study other cultures and disciplines in depth while gaining new perspectives on our own society.
 Faculty leaders serve as mentors, role-models and resources as students explore their host institution and country.

 Prior to joining the faculty at MU in 2002, he taught at the University of Mississippi and Loyola University Chicago.
 During 2000/01, he served as Lazslo Orzagh Distinguished Fulbright Professor at the University of Szeged in Hungary, and during both 1997/98 and 2005/06 as Fei Yi Ming Visiting Professor at the Johns Hopkins University-Nanjing University Center for Chinese and American Studies in Nanjing, China.